Symptoms of COVID-19 can include:

 - a high temperature or shivering (chills) – a high temperature means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours

 - a loss or change to your sense of smell or taste

 - shortness of breath

 Official updates and school information for parents and carers

-Please go directly to the links below for the latest advice from the NHS, Department for Education (DfE) and Public Health England (PHE).
+Please go directly to the links below for the latest advice from the NHS and the UK Health Security Agency (UK HSA).

-- If your child is unwell or is displaying a covid symptom, such as a high temperature, and will not be attending school, please report the absence before 9.30 am by phoning the school office or by using the ParentMail absence reporting mobile app
+- If your child is unwell or is displaying symptoms of respiratory infection, such as a high temperature, and will not be attending school, please report the absence before 9.15 am by phoning the school office or by using the ParentMail absence reporting mobile app

 Direct medical concerns